cowzendux/SPSStoMplus/README.md

 **SPSStoMplus("C:/users/jamie/workspace/Project/Data/SPSSfile.sav")**
 * Will load the file "C:/users/jamie/workspace/Project/Data/SPSSfile.sav", convert it to be consistent with Mplus guidelines, and save the data in a text file named
 "C:/users/jamie/workspace/Project/Data/Mplus data/SPSSfile.dat".
-* It will also create a skeleton .inp file named C:/users/jamie/workspace/Project/Data/Mplus data/SPSSfile.inp" that will load the data and a variable list called C:/users/jamie/workspace/Project/Data/Mplus data/SPSSfile.var that contains a list of the variables in the data file.
+* It will also create a skeleton .inp file named C:/users/jamie/workspace/Project/Data/Mplus data/SPSSfile.inp" that will load the data and a text file called C:/users/jamie/workspace/Project/Data/Mplus data/SPSSfile.var that contains a list of the variables in the data file.